MinimalistCSS/minimalistcss.github.io/content/Theme/_index.md

 # Theme

-The Themes that make up MinimalistCSS.
+The Themes attributes that make up MinimalistCSS.